Maldives National University

-The Maldives National University (ދިވެހިރާއްޖޭގެ ޤައުމީ ޔުނިވަރސިޓީ; MNU) is a public university located in the Maldives.
+The Maldives National University (Note: (ދިވެހިރާއްޖޭގެ ޤައުމީ ޔުނިވަރސިޓީ; MNU)) is a public university located in Malé, Maldives.
+On 17 January 2011 The Maldives National University Act was passed by the President of the Maldives, the university got its name on 15 February 2011.

 In 1973, the Allied Health Services Training Centre was created at MNU.
 In 1974, the vocational and trade center was established, providing mechanical and electrical trades.
 In 1984 the institution for Teacher education was created.
 In 1987 a tourism school was established for the sole purpose of tourism in the Maldives.
 In 1991 The Institute of Management and Administration was created; in order, to train staff for public and private services.
 In 1998 The Maldives College of Higher Education was founded.
 In January 1999 the Institute of Shari’ah and law was founded.
 In 2000 College launched first-degree Program: Bachelor of Arts.
-On 17 January 2011 The Maldives National University Act was passed by the President of the Maldives, The Maldives National University got its name on 15 February 2011.